What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-JAAD \cite{JAAD} contains 346 ego-centric video clips captured by monocular cameras in various crossing scenarios.
-Except for 10 clips gathered in Europe at a resolution of 1280×720, 60 clips collected in North America and 276 European clips have 1920×1080 pixels.
+\paragraph{\textbf{JAAD:}} JAAD \cite{JAAD} collects 346 ego-centric video clips using dashboard camera or GoPro device across five locations, including North York, Kremenchuk, Lviv, Hamburg, and New York.
+The predominant resolution is 1280×720, while 64 clips are at 1920× 1080.
 Fig.~\ref{fig:JAAD_PIE_visualization} (a) illustrates four sample scenarios.
 The two scenarios on the top row represent proper crossing (left) and jaywalking (right) behavior, respectively.
 In the third scenario, the only person is irrelevant to the ego vehicle, while the vehicles crossing in front are the most critical.
 In the last scenario, the ego vehicle is at fault for failing to yield the right-of-way to the cyclist.
 As illustrated, JAAD contains multidimensional labels.
 For each clip, contextual attributes are noted, including weather, time of day, and location.
 For each frame, the binary presence status of critical traffic devices is identified, including zebra crossing, pedestrian sign, stop sign, and traffic light.
 Within each frame, bounding boxes with an occlusion label are used to enclose instances within three categories, a) \textit{pedestrian} who is the target to attend, b) \textit{ped} who are also individual pedestrians but unlikely impact the ego vehicle (e.g., bystanders), and c) \textit{people} comprising a group of pedestrians.
-For each pedestrian, binary crossing intention, categorical behaviors, demographics (age group and gender), appearance characteristics, and crossing point are labeled, allowing a parallel and structured representation of pedestrian-vehicle interaction dynamics.
+For each pedestrian, binary crossing intention, categorical behaviors, demographics (age group and gender), appearance characteristics, and crossing point are labeled, allowing a parallel and structured representation of the dynamics of pedestrian-vehicle interaction.
 Specifically, only pedestrians whose crossing trajectory intersects the front path of the approaching vehicle are classified as crossing.
-The behavior annotations include precrossing action (e.g., standing), attention to the approaching vehicle (e.g., looking), and response to the approaching vehicle (e.g., speed-up).
+Behavior annotations include precrossing action (e.g. standing), attention to the approaching vehicle (e.g. looking), and response to the approaching vehicle (e.g. speed-up).
 Meanwhile, driver behavior tags capture the state of the approaching vehicle, such as decelerating.
 However, JAAD exhibits a notable class imbalance.
 The intention of most pedestrians is annotated as crossing or going to cross \cite{9423436}.
 And discrepancies in labels are revealed by the fourth scenario.
-First, the cyclist is miscategorized as a pedestrian and the action is misgrouped as walking, which may compromise the model ability in distinguishing object categories and motion patterns.
+First, the cyclist is miscategorized as a pedestrian, and the action is miscategorized as walking, which may compromise the model ability to distinguish object categories and motion patterns.
 Second, the standing person `ped 0\_66\_309' labeled as `ped1' in the annotation file but `ped2' in the appearance file, which may cause confusion during training.